T

 Activities

-Private guided tours, exclusive experiences, and high-end shopping.
+Private guided tours, exclusive experiences, opera tickets.

 Misc